-The Government of the District of Columbia (the "District"), through the Office of the Deputy Mayor for Planning and Economic Development ("DMPED"), seeks to redevelop Lot 0245 in Square 0672, a parcel of land located at 2 Patterson Street, NE (the "Development Parcel" or "Site", see Figure 1 for Development Parcel Map).
-The Development Parcel is approximately one acre and sits within the NoMa area of Washington, D.C.
+The Government of the District of Columbia (the "District"), through the Office of the Deputy Mayor for Planning and Economic Development ("DMPED"), seeks to redevelop the Eden Place Phase 2 site (Lots 0840\, 0841, 0842, 0843, 0844, 0845, 0846, 0847, 0848, 0849, 0850, 0851, 0852, 0853, 0854, 0855, 0856 in Square 5260, except approximately 123 square foot portion of Tax Lot 840) (the "Development Parcel" or "Site", see Figure 1 for Development Parcel Map).
+The Development Parcel is approximately 17,789 square feet and is located on Dix Street N.E.

-The Development Parcel is zoned D-5, which allows for matter-of-right high density residential and commercial uses including hotel.
-It is currently vacant and serves as a surface parking lot.
-Respondents are required to research title to the Development Parcel and incorporate all findings into their development proposals for an "as is" conveyance of the Development Parcel.
+The Site is zoned MU-4 and is located in the eastern portion of the Deanwood neighborhood.
+The property is currently vacant.
+Respondents are required to research title to the Site and incorporate all findings into their development proposal for an "as is" conveyance of the Property.

 DMPED seeks proposals that encompass the goals set out in this RFP, and will consider both matter-of-right and Planned Unit Development ("PUD") development proposals.
-DMPED will also consider development proposals that include nearby public or private parcels as part of the proposed project.
-DMPED will consider proposals that contemplate either a ground lease of 20 years or more or a fee simple transfer where a proposal offers for sale residential units.
+DMPED will also consider development proposals that contemplate nearby public or private parcels.
+DMPED will consider proposals that include either a ground lease of 20 years or more or a fee simple transfer where a proposal offers for sale residential units.
 The proposed development plans should further reflect the important value of this Site to the surrounding community and embody the following characteristics:

-- Maximize affordable housing; - Maximize opportunities for CBE participation; - Uses that are compatible with, and leverage, surrounding neighborhood development; - Responsiveness to community and stakeholder preferences; - Sustainable and energy efficient buildings; - Minimize public subsidy; - High architectural design quality; and - A transit oriented development that reflects the project's close proximity to multiple public transit options.
+- Maximize affordable housing; - Maximize opportunities for CBE participation; - Uses that are compatible with, and leverage surrounding neighborhood development; - Responsiveness to community and stakeholder preferences; - Sustainable and energy efficient buildings; - Minimize public subsidy; - High architectural design quality; and - A transit oriented development that reflects the project's close proximity to multiple public transit options.